This business analysis training course is aligned to IIBA® Business Analysis Body of Knowledge (BABOK® v3.0).

 Working with your team, youll quickly test and improve your understanding of how the business and IT domains integrate in the Business Analyst role and how they fit with the systems development lifecycle.

 VI.
-Enterprise Analysis
+Strategy Analysis

 Your instructor will introduce a hypothetical but realistic case project company, and you and your team will put your analysis skills to the test as you conduct a guided assessment.
 Youll define and document the business environment, clearly describe the scope of the business, and perform a straightforward identification of business opportunities.
 Finally, youll assess the feasibility of a set of projects and present recommendations on the project(s) of greatest value to the business.